MeTra Mentoring Program

 How is the MeTra Program structured?

-Information about the timeframe and contents of the program as well as the individual components: mentoring, training and networking (new offer: collegiate counseling)
+This page contains information about the timeframe and contents of the program as well as the individual components: mentoring, training and networking.

 Who is the MeTra Program for?